ViktorSjolind/Java-Spring-Boot-Hapns/README.md

 # Hapns
-A web site where people can casualyl share events
+A web site where people can casually share events

 Made with Java, Spring Boot, MySQL, HTML5